Updated: 02/2026

 Consistent with DORS policy and procedures, services may be provided to individuals with a vocational goal involving development and management of their own businesses.
 As specified in federal regulations, all approved employment goals, including self-employment and supported business enterprise goals, must involve work in an integrated, community setting.
 Individuals whose goal is to remain in a sheltered setting are, therefore, ineligible for DORS services, including self-employment services.

-Because of the demands, responsibility and risk inherent in owning a small business, structured and extensive assessment and planning are required in order to provide the individual with information needed to make decisions which will lead to successful employment outcomes.
+Because of the demands, responsibility, and risk inherent in owning a small business, structured and extensive assessment and planning are required in order to provide the individual with information needed to make decisions which will lead to successful employment outcomes.

-1401.02 Supported Business Enterprise
+1401.01 Supported Business Enterprise

 Supported Business Enterprise is a form of supported self-employment for individuals who require supports to perform the functions of and operate their businesses.
 This may include individuals with significant cognitive or psychiatric disabilities.

-The consumer must perform a core function of the supported business enterprise.
+- The consumer must perform a core function of the Supported Business Enterprise.

-Section 1401, employment goals for supported business enterprise must be in an integrated, community work setting.
+- Employment goals for supported business enterprise must be in an integrated, community work setting.

-While identification of a support person or entity is required (e.g., a community rehabilitation program (CRP)), development of the business for the individual served must clearly delineate separate funding and financial management from the support entity (e.g., a CRP).
+- While identification of a support person or entity is required (e.g., a community rehabilitation program (CRP)), development of the business for the individual served must clearly delineate separate funding and financial management from the support entity (e.g., a CRP).

-The business plan for Supported Business Enterprise will clearly establish the business function to be performed by the individual and the supports in place to accomplish all required business activities.
+- The business plan for Supported Business Enterprise will clearly establish the business function to be performed by the individual and the supports in place to accomplish all required business activities.
 It will also describe financial arrangements that assure that the business is separate from the support entity.

-1401.03 Application of Policy
+1401.02 Application of Policy

 Policies and procedures in this section apply to all DORS consumers with an employment goal of self-employment.
 This includes individuals who are requesting DORS assistance to begin a business or expand a very small business activity into an actual self-employment venture.
 It also applies to those who have an established business who are requesting DORS assistance to enable them to maintain the business, as well as those proposing to purchase an existing business.

 An example of application of policy related to an established business is a self-employed farmer who requests modifications to the farming operation in order to continue farming.
-While attending self-employment classes may not be necessary for an individual with an established business, consultation with RISE to assess the business is required, including review (or development) of the business plan at least three years of the financial performance and current status of the business.

 1402 Role of DORS